Variations on the Tait-Kneser theorem: The Euclidean case revisited

 \begin{theorem}[Tait-Kneser] The osculating circles of a vertex-free plane curve with non-vanishing curvature are disjoint and pairwise nested, see Figure \ref{foliation}. \end{theorem}

 This theorem is more than a century old \cite{T}; it has numerous variations and ramifications, see the survey \cite{GTT}.

-The osculating circles of a curve with monotone curvature form a foliation.
+The osculating circles of a curve with monotone curvature form a foliation of the annulus bounded by the osculating circles at the end points of the the curve.
 We leave it to the reader to mull over the seemingly paradoxical property of this foliation: the curve is tangent to the leaves at every point, but it is not contained in a single leaf (isn't it similar to a non-constant function having everywhere vanishing derivative?!)

 The original Tait's proof was very short, just two paragraphs long; it made use of the notions of evolute and involute of a curve.
 We present a different proof of Theorem \ref{thm:TK} that will also work in the variations to follow.